You’re not still storing wine in the refrigerator, right?

 While the serving temperature of reds and whites might differ, which is another reason as to why a restaurant might do this, it’s not necessary for in-home use.
 One temperature is enough to store, chill, and serve up to enjoy.

-Chilled to Perfection for Every Sip
+Chilled to Perfection

 Chilled or cooled, never cold.
 Wine has an optimal temperature, and deserves the optimal equipment to bring its temp down to the perfect range.